 Sclerotherapy.
 The vein is injected with a chemical that can close and seal (sclerose) it.
 It was once used as a main treatment but it became clear that it commonly causes skin staining and ulcers.
 It is now mainly reserved for small veins below the knee which have not been treated properly or have come back after surgery.
 The vein needs to be compressed afterwards, which involves wearing bandaging or compression stockings for a few days or weeks.

 Support tights and compression stockings.
 These counter the extra pressure in the veins.
-They may help to ease symptoms such as ache, though there is little proof as to how well they work.
+They may help to ease symptoms such as ache, although there is little proof as to how well they work.
 They may be difficult to put on, particularly by people who have arthritis in their hands.
 Current guidelines do not recommend that they be used routinely unless treatments to seal the veins are not suitable or do not work.
-If you do need compression stockings,below-knee class 1 (light) or class 2 (medium) are usually the most suitable.
-Ideally, they should be put on first thing in the morning, before you get out of bed and taken off when going to bed at night.
+If you do need compression stockings, below-knee class 1 (light) or class 2 (medium) are usually the most suitable.
+Ideally, they should be put on first thing in the morning, before you get out of bed, then taken off when going to bed at night.
 Compression stockings are available on prescription or you can buy them.

 Note: if you have arterial disease in the legs, you will need a medical assessment of your circulation to decide if compression stockings are suitable (see above).